Associate Professor, Department of Geography and Environmental Studies

 Graduate Student Supervision

-2010-2016 Andrea Carrión, PhD, DGES, Co-supervised with Professor Derek Smith.
+2010-2016 Andrea Carrión, PhD, DGES, co-supervised with Professor Derek Smith.
 The Spatial Restructuring of Resource Regulation.
 The Gold Mining Enclave of Zaruma and Portovelo, Ecuador (1860-1980).
+Winner of the 2017 award for best doctoral dissertation, Canadian Association for Latin American and Caribbean Studies (CALACS).

-2013-2014 Glennys Egan, MA, IPE, co-supervision with Professor Blair Rutherford.
+2013-2014 Glennys Egan, MA, IPE, co-supervised with Professor Blair Rutherford.
 ‘Actually-existing’ Neoliberalism in Nairobi, Kenya: Examining Informal Traders’ Negotiations over Access to the Entrepreneurial City.

-2010-2013 Chris Bisson, MA, DGES, co-supervision with Professor Patricia Ballamingie.
+2010-2013 Chris Bisson, MA, DGES, co-supervised with Professor Patricia Ballamingie.
 Forests for the People: Resisting Neoliberalism through Permaculture Design.